ing-bank/doing-cli/docs/howto/connection_problems.md

 ## Working behind a company proxy / virtual private network (VPN)

-First check that you can access the internet from your shell by running `ping google.com`.
+First check that you can access the internet from your shell.
+For example, try cloning a public repository or updating a package using `pip` through the public PyPi repository.
 If you cannot, contact your company's IT.

 If you want to connect to azure devops while connected to a VPN (behind a proxy), you can try the following: